bobbingwide/oik-weightcountry-shipping/readme.txt

 1. Upload 'oik-weightcountry-shipping' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Set your delivery rates in WooCommerce->Settings->Shipping using the Weight/Country tab

-= Which version of WooCommerce does this work on? =

-The latest version has been tested with both WooCommerce 2.5.5, WooCommerce 2.6.14, and WooCommerce 3.0.0

 = What is the separator for the shipping rate table? =